PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

 optional list of data groups in control file to be deleted after running module ``define`` and ``control_input`` is an optional list of data groups to be added to control file after running module ``define``.

+The parameter ``initial guess`` can be either the strings *eht* (extended Hückel theory) or *hcore* (one-electron core Hamiltonian) or a dictionary *{'use': '<path/to/control>'}* specifying a path to a control file with the molecular orbitals that should be used as initial guess.

+If ``numerical hessian`` is defined then the force constant matrix will be computed numerically using the script NumForce.
+The keys can be *'central'* indicating use of central differences (boolean type) and *'delta'* specifying the coordinate displacements in Angstrom (type float).

 Some parameter names contain spaces.
 This means that the preferred way to pass the parameters is to construct a dictionary, for example: